dguardi3/cit281-p2/README.md

 # Project 2: Isolating Functions and creating .gitignore files

 ### Overview
-In this project I pracvticed refactoring code in order to seperate functions and eliminate global variables.
+In this project I practiced refactoring code in order to seperate functions and eliminate global variables.
 I also gained more experience using git commands and creating .gitignore files

 ### Project Code
 ```markdown